 Funding can be particularly beneficial at the outset of proceedings, to enable the claim to be properly investigated and to facilitate an effective bookbuild.
 Funding agreements typically provide for the funder to cover the costs of proceedings in return for either a share of the damages, a multiple of the amount invested, or a combination of the two.

-In the meantime, the Civil Justice Council is conducting a review of third-party funding.
-A working group has been set up to consider whether current arrangements deliver effective access to justice, and whether, how, and if required, by whom, the industry should be regulated.
-The working group is aiming to provide an interim report by summer 2024 and a full report by summer 2025.
+The new Government has indicated that it does not intend to reintroduce the Bill, but will consider the question of reform in light of the results of a Civil Justice Council (CJC) is conducting a review, set up in spring 2024 at the request of the Lord Chancellor to provide advice on third-party funding.
+The review will consider whether current arrangements deliver effective access to justice, and whether, how, and if required, by whom, the industry should be regulated.
+An interim was published in November and the CJC is aiming to deliver a full report by summer 2025.

 In the context of commercial actions, including multi-party proceedings, there is normally no obligation to disclose funding arrangements to the opponent unless the court orders otherwise (for example, where a third party costs order is sought).
 However, when determining whether or not to make a collective proceedings order, the CAT will consider whether a proposed class representative will be able to pay the defendant's costs if ordered to do so, and will therefore examine any funding agreement in place.